ice09/blockchainers-tech-sources/content/posts/asset-financing-with-stable-settlements.md

 1. Creditor submits invoice to Debtor and registers invoice for financing

-This step equals a registration of a uniquely identifiable asset in the Smart Contract that can then be factored.
+This step equals a registration of a uniquely identifiable asset in the Smart Contract that can then be purchased.

 <pre style="font-size:60%;font-family:monospace">
 function registerAssetForFinancing(bytes32 asset, uint256 amount, uint8 discount) public {